HashKey-DID/did-spec/did-specfication/hsk-method.md

 ### Create (register)

-In order to create a `hsk` DID, Identifier Controller should generate Ecdsa Secp256k1 keys,  At this point, no interaction with the target Platon network is required.
+In order to create a `hsk` DID, Identifier Controller should generate Ecdsa Secp256k1 keys,  At this point, no interaction with the target PlatOn network is required.
 Invoking `create` function with pramater publicKey, controller, controllerPublicKey, you will get a hsk did, if the controller, controllerPublicKey pramater is null, the default `controller` is the DID subject itself.

 ```solidity
 function create(publicKey,controller,controllerPublicKey);
 ```

-The DID  for  `did:hsk:<Platon address>` , e.g. `did:hsk:a060c1c3807059027ca141efb63f19e12e0cbf0c`
+The DID  for  `did:hsk:<PlatOn address>` , e.g. `did:hsk:a060c1c3807059027ca141efb63f19e12e0cbf0c`

 ####DID document Example: